textileio/papers/draft.md

 2. Broadcast all *new* Events to all registered Reducers.
 Reducers will then apply the changes encoded by the Event Codec as the "see fit".

-This design implies that real Event Store state changes *can only happen when the Dispatcher broadcasts new Events*.
+This design implies that real Store state changes *can only happen when the Dispatcher broadcasts new Events*.
 A Reducer can't distinguish between Events generated locally or externally.
 External events are the results of the Thread Service sending new Events to the Dispatcher,